vnijs/radiant/inst/base/tools/help/transform.Rmd

 #### Create

 Choose `Create` from the `Transformation type` drop-down.
 This is the most flexible command to create new or transformed variables.
 However, it also requires some knowledge or R-syntax.
 A new variable can be any function of other variables in the data.
 Some examples are given below.
 In each example the name to the left of the `=` sign is the name of the new variable.
 On the right of the `=` sign you can include other variable names and basic R-functions.
-After you have typed the command press return to create the new variable and press `Save changes` to add it to the data.
+After you have typed the command press return to create the new variable and press `Save changes` to add it to the dataset.

 1. Create a new variable z that is the difference between variables x and y in the data